WilliamHeaven/bytebuf/README.md

 So, we need a pointer to array instead of normal array.

 This makes it impossible to use zero value though, hence `New` function.
+Unfortunately, it means that we can't merge this into golang `bytes` package, it would be a breaking change in package API.

+If you're interested in bootstrap array problem, take a look at https://github.com/golang/go/issues/7921.

 ## Performance